Chart Color Schemes

 Benowa has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 18 projects that are expected to impact the area.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 18 projects likely to impact the area.
 Notable projects include Benowa Gardens Redevelopment, Pacific Motorway (M1) Upgrades, Gold Coast Regional Botanic Gardens Biodiversity Centre, and Pindara Private Hospital Stage 3 Expansion.
-The following list details those projects likely to be most relevant.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.